 There are two popular variations of this dish:

-- Dry Gobi Manchurian: Crisp and saucy, served as a starter.
+- Dry Gobi Manchurian: Crispy and saucy, served as a starter.
+It's my favorite.

 - Gobi Manchurian with Gravy: Made with extra sauce or cornflour slurry, served as a main dish with rice or noodles.